rickpowell1311/memory-game/APPROACH.md

 ## REPR Pattern & Vertical Slice Architecture

 The REPR (Request, Endpoint, Response) pattern is a way of structuring endpoints that promote vertical slice architecture (VSA).
 From my experience, VSA allows API endpoints to clearly define their contract with the outside world, and also allows for the code to be structured in a way that is easy to maintain and refactor.

-This isn't naturally easy to adopt with the Model-View-Controller (MVC) pattern, however defining
+If using vanilla Express.js, this pattern is as standard.
+But with NestJS, it's a more difficult to adopt, because NestJs promotes the Model-View-Controller (MVC) pattern.
+However, by defining an endpoint request, response and implementation in a single file, the MVC controller becomes a simple router to a REPR implementation, retaining the benefits of VSA.

 ## Domain Driven Design

 I often choose Domain Driven Design as a default approach for building an API.
-Even though the domain is relatively simple, I find it's focus on building models that are self-describing is often incredibly helpful in capturing context within code.
+Even though the domain is relatively simple, I find it's focus on building models that are self-describing and is often incredibly helpful in capturing context within code.

 ## Using a relational database